 Structuring Content on the Web

 Visitors to a website often scroll a page looking for big, bold text (headings) to quickly get an understanding of the information on the page.
 Structuring content in a hierarchical manner helps users accomplish this goal by visually indicating sections of content as well as the importance of these sections.
+See more information about how to use headings.

 Correctly structured content also helps users find your website.
 When you add headings to your content you’re telling a search engine what’s most important on your page.
 Search engines like Google and Bing scan webpage headings when a user enters a search term.
 When you use meaningful headings, you’re helping search engines to rank your page higher in search results.
 Read more about search engine optimization on our SEO Guidelines page.